-Overview: In this activity students trap an extremely thin layer of clear nail polish which refraction light making a rainbow layer on a black bookmark.
+In this activity students trap an extremely thin layer of clear nail polish which causes interference of light waves making a rainbow layer on a black bookmark.

-Research Connection: In nanotechnology often properties emerge that are not present in bulk materials.
+In nanotechnology properties often emerge that are not present in bulk materials.
 In this case the layer is approximately 1 micron in thickness.
-This interference of light is used to measure thickness in an instrument known as an ellipsometer.
+Interference of light is used to measure thickness in an instrument known as an ellipsometer.
 Thin films are using for ant-reflective coatings on windows and solar panels which can control the light of a given wavelength that is reflected or absorbed.

 |HS-PS4-1.||Use mathematical representations to support a claim regarding relationships among the frequency, wavelength, and speed of waves traveling in various media.|